If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 Easy Science: Your analysis is likely not going to be something you’d find in a peer-reviewed economics paper, but it’s probably far more in-depth than anything anyone else is writing related to the pop culture phenomenon you tackle.
 As long as you explain the results with nice pictures, then everyone can follow and they’ll be happy.
 They’ll feel smart and want to share what you have to say.

-If you want to drive tons of traffic to your site through social channels, then you try The Datatainment Method.
-I believe it is one of the best ways to leverage social and tap into people’s natural share triggers.
+If you want to drive tons of traffic to your site through social media channels, then you try The Datatainment Method.
+I believe it is one of the best ways to leverage social media and tap into people’s natural share triggers.

 It’s also a lot of fun to put together and write about.
 (Sure beats another post about tips to improve your resume 🙂.